rapidsai/rapids.ai/content/docs/_index.md

 - Navbar offset (or potentially keeping the navbar statically placed on doc pages)
 - remove footer slant on doc pages
 - Remove heading transformations (e.g. to uppercase)

+## Another Section

+More stuff

+## One More Section

+Additional things